paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-037-youth-conservation-corps-and-public-lands-corps.md

 <a id="section-1723"></a>
 ## § 1723.
 Public Lands Corps program
-**(a) Establishment of Public Lands Corps** There is hereby established in the Department of the Interior and the Department of Agriculture a Public Lands Corps.
+**(a) Establishment of Public Lands Corps**

+(1) **In general** — There is established in the Department of the Interior, the Department of Agriculture, and the Department of Commerce a corps, to be known as the “Public Lands Corps”.

+(2) **No effect on other agencies** — Nothing in this subsection precludes the establishment of a public lands corps by the head of a Federal department or agency other than a department described in paragraph (1), in accordance with this subchapter.

-**(b) Participants** The Corps shall consist of individuals between the ages of 16 and 30, inclusive, who are enrolled as participants in the Corps by the Secretary.
-To be eligible for enrollment in the Corps, an individual shall satisfy the criteria specified in [section 12591(b) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12591/b&num=0&edition=prelim).
+**(b) Participants** The Corps shall consist of individuals between the ages of 16 and 30, inclusive, and veterans age 35 or younger who are enrolled as participants in the Corps by the Secretary.
+To be eligible for enrollment in the Corps, an individual shall satisfy the criteria specified in paragraphs (1), (2), (4), and (5) of [section 12591(a) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12591/a&num=0&edition=prelim).
 The Secretary may enroll such individuals in the Corps without regard to the civil service and classification laws, rules, or regulations of the United States.
 The Secretary may establish a preference for the enrollment in the Corps of individuals who are economically, physically, or educationally disadvantaged.

 **(c) Qualified youth or conservation corps**